fs-dlh/fs-dlh/blog/regularization_task8.md

 A technique designed for deep neural networks where, during each training step, individual neurons are randomly "dropped" (temporarily set to zero) with a pre-defined probability $p.
 This prevents neurons from co-adapting (becoming overly dependent on each other) and forces the network to learn robust, redundant representations.

 ## How it works:
-During neural network training, it randomly disables a portion of the neurons (benching players) so the network cannot rely on any single superstar neuron
+During neural network training, it randomly disables a portion of the neurons (benching players) so the network cannot rely on any single superstar neuron.

 ## Pros:
 Incredibly powerful at stopping overfitting in deep networks